 How To Make Lavender Honey Syrup

-This honey lavender simple syrup is a sweet, slightly herbal and gorgeously floral flavoring that is perfect for lavender latte, iced coffee, cocktails, lemonade, and more!
-This lavender honey syrup recipe is particularly great for budding herbalists and new flower lovers, because it calls for dried lavender buds, which are easy to find at most health food stores.
+Learn how to make lavender honey syrup, a sweet, slightly herbal, and gorgeously floral flavoring perfect for lavender latte, iced coffee, cocktails, lemonade, and more!
+This lavender honey syrup recipe is particularly great for budding herbalists and flower lovers because it calls for dried lavender buds, which are easy to find at most health food stores.

-This lavender honey syrup is what we use in our signature Lavender honey iced latte, Lavender bee's knees (lavender lemon honey cocktail) & How to make lavender lemonade
+This lavender honey syrup is what we use in our signature Lavender honey iced latte, Lavender bee's knees (lavender lemon honey cocktail) & lavender lemonade

 You can use this syrup for any drink that needs a little more sweetness or flavor such as lavender iced coffee, iced tea, or even cocktails like mojitos!
 If you're looking for an all-natural alternative to sweeten your drinks botanically, then this recipe is perfect for you.
 It even makes a beautiful edible gift.